Web Update Wizard - FAQ

 Who is PowerProgrammer?
 I see references to Data Perceptions - help!

-Will Web Update Wizard run an exe program to complete the update?
-In other words, can I create a patch that runs as an exe that will update my program and have Web Update Wizard run that exe?
+Will Software Update Wizard run an exe program to complete the update?
+In other words, can I create a patch that runs as an exe that will update my program and have Software Update Wizard run that exe?
 Or will your update program only work with zipped files?

 My application cannot be exited just by clicking the Close (X) button the application window, as it also has the system tray icon.
 To exit it, my users do a right-click on the system tray icon and then exit.
 I could not find a way to terminate the process for my application given the window title name.
 Is there a way to do that?